-Beyond restoration goals, tasks and milestones in this action also reflect federal and state opinions and recovery plans concerning critical habitat for sensitive species.
+Beyond restoration goals, the tasks and milestones in this action also reflect federal and state opinions and recovery plans concerning critical habitat for sensitive species.

 This CCMP action, for example, supports California EcoRestore, a California Natural Resources Agency initiative to help coordinate and advance critical habitat restoration in the Sacramento-San Joaquin River Delta over the next four years.
 Cal EcoRestore's initial goal includes restoration of 9,000 acres of tidal and subtidal habitat.
-This CCMP action, however, references the 8,000 acres of tidal restoration in the Delta required by the U.S. Fish and Wildlife Service Delta Smelt Biological Opinion and cited in the National Marine Fisheries Service Salmonid Biological Opinion (Operations Criteria and Plans for coordination of the Central Valley Project and State Water Project, dated 12/15/08 for smelt, and 4/4/09 for salmon).
+This CCMP action more specifically references, however, the creation or restoration of 8,000 acres of intertidal and associated subtidal habitat in the Delta and Suisun Marsh required by the U.S. Fish and Wildlife Service Delta Smelt Biological Opinion and cited in the National Marine Fisheries Service Salmonid Biological Opinion (Operations Criteria and Plans for coordination of the Central Valley Project and State Water Project, dated 12/15/08 for smelt, and 4/4/09 for salmon).